Israel-Hamas fight heats up in Gaza City, accelerating exodus of Palestinians to the south

 “There are no limitations” on how long the war will last, Benny Gantz, a member of Israel’s decision-making War Cabinet, said Wednesday.

-Gantz acknowledged that Israel does not yet have a vision for the Gaza Strip after it destroys Hamas rule, but it will include an Israeli security presence in the territory after the war — a point that echoed comments made by Netanyahu earlier this week.
+Gantz acknowledged that Israel does not yet have a vision for the Gaza Strip after it destroys Hamas rule, but said it will include an Israeli security presence in the territory after the war — a point that echoed comments earlier this week by Netanyahu, who said Israel would likely maintain security control of Gaza for an "indefinite period."

+The prime minister's comments appear to have heightened U.S. concerns.
+Secretary of State Antony Blinken on Wednesday called for a united and Palestinian-led government for Gaza and the West Bank after the war ends, as a move toward Palestinian statehood.

+The U.S. and Israel agree that the Hamas militant group cannot return to its rule of the Gaza Strip.
+But none of the ideas that Israeli officials have raised for Gaza’s governance after the war have included independent Palestinian rule as a credible possibility.

-Support for the war remains strong inside Israel, where the focus has been on the fate of the more than 240 hostages taken by Hamas and other militant groups.
+Support for the war remains strong inside Israel, where the focus has been on the fate of the hostages.

 ESCAPING THE NORTH